vckyou/Reforestation/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## I used to work in a shoe recycling shop.
+It was sole destroying.